Mike3rd/mturko_vercel/content/page/toby2.md

 (Left 6)

 > Rounding the block, who should appear?
-Toby’s favorite postman—“Over here!”
+Toby’s favorite mail carrier—“Hey dog, over here!”
 With jingling keys and treats to share,
-*He never forgot this scruffy Toby bear!* need to fix bear?
+He never forgets this scruffy Toby bear!

 (Right 7)

-> “Special delivery!” the mailman announced,
+> “Special delivery!” the mail carrier announced,
 Tossing the biscuit on which Toby pounced,
-Finley sniffed, “relax, don't have a cow!”
+Finley sniffed, “relax man, don't have a cow!”
 But Toby just danced— and then took a bow!

 #### Pages 8-9: Chicken Man - scent detour